What is Menu

 This lunch menu in the hotel includes dishes that are offered during lunch hours.
 So restaurants offer dishes that can be quickly prepared and served.

-Indian restaurants serve “thalis” of different kinds and executive lunch to speed up service and to meet the demands of consumers.
+Indian restaurants serve “Thalis” of different kinds and executive lunches to speed up service and to meet the demands of consumers.

 4. Afternoon and High Tea Menu

 It is served between 3 p.m to 6 p.m.
 The menu includes bread, toasts, sandwiches, scones, pastries, grills, fish, salads, kachori, samosa, cutlets, ice creams, and so on, with coffee or tea.